Skip to main content

 How long does a typical chimney repair take?

-Simple repairs, such as cap installation or minor crown work, can be completed in a few hours.
-More extensive work, like liner installation or major tuckpointing, might take several days.
-Weather can also extend timelines—we can’t do certain types of work in freezing temperatures or during precipitation.
+Simple stuff like a cap install or minor crown work can wrap up in a few hours.
+Bigger jobs like a liner install or major tuckpointing might take a few days.
+Weather stretches timelines too, since we can’t do certain work in freezing temps or during rain or snow.

 What payment options do you offer?

-We accept cash, checks, and all major credit cards.
-For larger projects exceeding $3,000, we can discuss payment plans or financing options.
-We want quality chimney care to be accessible, not a financial burden.
+We take cash, checks, and all the major credit cards.
+For larger projects over $3,000, we can talk through payment plans or financing.
+I want quality chimney care to be something you can actually afford, not a financial gut punch.

 Are you licensed and insured?

 Absolutely.
-I maintain certifications through industry organizations, and we carry full liability insurance and workers’ compensation coverage.
-You can learn more about our qualifications and experience on our website.
-Don’t ever hire a chimney sweep who can’t prove they’re adequately insured.
+I hold certifications through industry organizations, and we carry full liability insurance and workers’ compensation coverage.
+You can read more about our qualifications and experience on our site.
+And please, never hire a chimney sweep who can’t prove they’re properly insured.

 What should I do if I smell smoke in my house?

-Stop using your fireplace immediately and call us for an inspection.
-Smoke entering your living space can indicate a blockage, damaged flue, improper draft, or other serious issues.
-Don’t try to troubleshoot this yourself—it’s a safety issue that requires professional diagnosis.
+Stop using the fireplace right away and call us for an inspection.
+Smoke getting into your living space can mean a blockage, a damaged flue, a bad draft, or something else serious.
+Don’t try to puzzle it out yourself.
+It’s a safety issue that needs a professional set of eyes.

-For those interested in understanding the local regulations and requirements around chimney work, here are official resources:
+If you want to dig into the local rules and requirements around chimney work, here are the official sources worth bookmarking:

 Why Choose Professional Chimney Services

-Look, I know there are cheaper options out there.
-There are guys with pickup trucks who’ll clean your chimney for $99.
-But here’s what you need to ask yourself: what’s your family’s safety worth?
+Look, I know cheaper options are out there.
+There are guys with a pickup truck who’ll run a brush through your chimney for $99.
+But here’s the question to sit with: what’s your family’s safety actually worth?

-When you hire Adam Chimney, you’re getting someone who cares about the outcome, not just collecting a check.
-We’re invested in our reputation, and that means doing the job right the first time.
-We use quality materials, proper techniques, and we stand behind our work.
+When you hire Adam Chimney, you’re getting somebody who cares how the job turns out, not just somebody collecting a check.
+Our reputation is on the line with every visit, and that means doing it right the first time.
+We use quality materials, proven techniques, and we stand behind our work long after the truck pulls away.

-You can check our service areas to confirm we cover Timnath and the surrounding communities.
-We’re committed to providing Northern Colorado with the best chimney services available.
+You can check our service areas to confirm we cover Timnath and the communities around it.
+We’re proud to give Northern Colorado the best chimney work we can.

-If you’re considering making chimney work your career, we’re always looking for dedicated individuals.
-Check out our career opportunities to learn more about joining our team.
+And if you’re thinking about making chimney work your own career, we’re always on the lookout for dependable people.
+Take a look at our career opportunities to learn about joining the crew.

-For more information about pricing and services, visit our chimney and fireplace pricing page.
-You can also explore our chimney and fireplace blog for helpful maintenance tips and industry updates.
+For more on pricing and services, swing by our chimney and fireplace pricing page.
+You can also browse our chimney and fireplace blog for maintenance tips and updates from the field.

 Stay warm and safe, Timnath!